Bumble-Buzz/app/To-Do.md

 Things left to do:
 - Smart contract
+    - Name the app, then make the change everywhere
     - All attributes and functions have correct access classifiers (private/internal/public)
     - Use one specific version in the contracts, not a range (0.8.4)
     - Remove `import "hardhat/console.sol";` from all contracts